-In British Columbia, WorkSafeBC requires that employers report a workplace injury including occupational disease within three days of the injury.
-Employers are required to file a "Form 7" with WorkSafeBC where an employee contracts COVID-19 at work.
+The Ontario Occupational Health and Safety Act requires that employers report to the Ministry of Labour, Training and Skills Development, their joint health and safety committee and trade union(s) (if any), within four days where any employee contracts an "occupational illness" at work.
+COVID-19 is an occupational illness under the OHSA.
+Similarly, employers are required to file a "Form 7" with the WSIB where an employee contracts COVID-19 at work.
 It will not always be clear, however, whether the person contracted COVID-19 at work or elsewhere.
-Where there is some evidence that the person contracted COVID-19 at work, but it is not clear, the safe approach is for the employer to report to WorkSafeBC.
+Where there is some evidence that the person contracted COVID-19 at work, but it is not clear, the safe approach is for the employer to report to the Ministry of Labour, Training and Skills Development, and to the WSIB.